asanka-code/DFRWS-EU2020-Workshop-InsightsfromWaves/README.md

      ```./update-workshop-materials.sh```

 Now you are good to go!
 If you have any queries about the above steps, please feel free to contact me through the following email address: asanka[dot]sayakkara[at]ucdconnect[dot]ie.

+## Trouble Shooting:
+- If you are on a Mac and has an issue with the resolution of the VM, goto the VM settings and set the Graphics Controller to "VMSVGA".